Accounts

 Expenses

-The largest expense of the Debrief is me, Peter.
-I’m self-employed, so this covers my time, expenses of working from home, pension contributions, etc. This was 84% of the money used.
+My take home was 7% more than last year, but overall a smaller proportion of the expenses.
+I’m self-employed, so this covers my time, expenses of working from home, pension contributions, etc.

 Previously